david1707/100DaysOfCode-Vue/README.md

 ### Day 66-67
 - Added the EventSingle view, fetching the data from Firebase
 - The EventSingleView works as View, Update and Delete all in one
+- Added RemoveEvent on EventView

 ### TODO
+- Event: Show error if can't update and change route if was updated
+- Count events on Admin and display it
+- Add all CRUD operations to Pets and Blog
 - Date + Time picker
-- Add Create, Update and Delete on Events functionality
 - Login + Guard
-- Add all CRUD operations to Pets and Blog
+- Confine the 'admin' trick from to outside the Admin section
 - Fix navbar for mobile phones
 - Modify CSS Grid on affiliated for mobile phones
 - Add images